Redmond, WA Demographics

 A map of Redmond's Population by Race

-Of the 639 places in Washington, Redmond is the 17th most populous.
+Redmond is ranked the 17th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Redmond was ranked the 17th most populous place in the 2020 Census.

 Redmond's White Population